Recognising the 5 key signs of burnout

 These five key symptoms sometimes go hand in hand with other stress symptoms, such as physical pain, sleep problems and panic attacks.
 The employee will often take action only when those stress symptoms are becoming bothersome.
 However, taking action sooner is much more effective.

 Preventing burnout begins with an analysis of psychosocial risks.
 All your employees will be asked to take part in a survey to help identify the main risk factors and points for improvement within your organisation.

 Koen: “Employers should focus on the following two things: creating a solid buffer against burnout by providing a great work environment, a positive experience at work, and proper training for all employees.
 However, it is equally important to take immediate action as soon as you notice any changes in behaviour.”

 Managers and supervisors will need to acquire the necessary stress awareness skills and promote open communication to be able to adequately deal with these issues.
 “They need to approach and talk to those workers who are displaying changes in behaviour and ask them whether there are any obvious causes”, Koen adds.
 “Together, they may be able to find a solution that addresses the reduced level of energy felt by the employee.
 What gives your employee the most job satisfaction?
 Is it possible to create more variety in their job duties?
 Or are there any projects they need assistance with?
-By being alert for symptoms and taking preventive action, employers can reduce the risk of burnout among their workers considerably.”
+By recognising the tell-tale signs of burnout and taking preventive action, in other words by applying the principles of Mental Health First Aid, employers can considerably reduce the risk of burnout among their workers.”

-With many years of experience in psychosocial risk assessments and professional guidance, Mensura is the perfect partner to assist you with burnout prevention.
-If you prefer a more custom approach, then we can develop a prevention plan together to keep your workers energetic, motivated and better able to cope.
+If you prefer a more tailored approach, we can develop a prevention plan together to keep your workers energetic, motivated and better able to cope.
 If you have any questions about burnout in the workplace or require assistance, simply contact us at email@example.com.